Resources for Yelm Residents & Community Members Impacted by COVID-19

 The funds for this program are made available due to a partnership between TOGETHER!, youracu, JW Foster, Mayor of Yelm and Nicki Foster, in addition to other local donors.
 TOGETHER! will evaluate households based on mutually agreed upon eligibility criteria and determine funds based on that information.
 Funds can be used for expenses such as: rent and mortgage payments, water, electricity and garbage payments, childcare expenses and others.
 Please be prepared to show proof of your bills (invoices, past due statements, bills, etc).

 RESOURCES FOR FAMILIES, CHILDREN & STUDENTS

 - Thanks to Yelm Community Schools, all children ages 18 and under can access Grab n’ Go breakfast and lunch meals starting March 18.
-The following locations will be open from 11am – 12:30pm for meal pick up.
+The following locations will be open from 11:30 am – 1 pm on Mondays for meal pick up.
+Evening meal pick ups are available at Yelm High School and Yelm Middle School on Mondays from 4:30 pm - 6 pm.
 Buses will be located at each location for drive by pick up.
 Your child must be present to receive the meal.
 No identification is required, and the child does not have to be a Yelm student.
-Meals will only be served Monday through Friday.
-During Spring Break, no meals will be served. https://www.ycs.wednet.edu/Domain/1031

 - Fort Stevens Elementary - 16525 100th Way SE

 - Lackamas Elementary - 16240 Bald Hill Rd SE

 - McKenna Elementary - 35120 SR 507 S, McKenna

 - Southworth Elementary - 13849 Yelm Hwy SE

 - Ridgeline Middle School - 10605 Carter St SE

 - Yelm High School – Tornado Alley Parent Drop Off Zone